 Injection Molding

-Injection molding is a forming technique suited to large-scale production of products with complex shapes.
-We use injection molding mainly for things like logistics industry materials, industrial components, medical related products, household products, commercial-use goods, and construction and engineering materials.
+Injection molding is a forming method ideal for the mass production of products with complex shapes.
+We use this technology across a wide range of fields, including logistics materials, industrial components, medical-related products, household goods, commercial-use products, and construction and civil engineering materials.

 Molding Cycle